 While these floods can be destructive, Pierce County usually has a few days’ notice they are coming.
 Knowing the flooding is coming gives people time to prepare.

 Did You Know?
 Building more levees and dredging are not long-term, viable options for the county.
 The prohibitive costs of building and rebuilding levees is not a responsible use of tax dollars.
-Dredging to the extent the county used to do decades ago is not only illegal but expensive.
+Dredging to the extent the county used to do decades ago is expensive and illegal.

-Pierce County has, instead, purchased properties prone to flooding or have flooded repeatedly from willing sellers.
+Pierce County purchases properties prone to flooding from willing sellers.
 After these properties are purchased, any buildings, driveways and other improvements are removed.
 The land is returned to a more natural state.